joshlawlor/Movie-Watchlist-App/planning/README.md

 ## Backgound

-We came up with the idea, because we are all movie lovers and we all loved the idea of this app!
+We came up with the idea because we are all movie lovers, and we all loved the idea of this app!

 ## Maintainers